-Nestled on the south-eastern edge of the City of Barrie overlooking Kempenfelt Bay, the Allandale Train Station was the hub of activity in the early 1900’s for the Grand Trunk Railway (GTR).
-The Allandale Train Station was designated under the Federal Heritage Railway Stations Act, which is administered by the Historic Sites and Monuments Board of Canada.
+Nestled on the south-eastern edge of Barrie overlooking Kempenfelt Bay, the Allandale Train Station was the hub of activity in the early 1900’s for the Grand Trunk Railway.
+The station was designated under the Federal Heritage Railway Stations Act, which is administered by the Historic Sites and Monuments Board of Canada.

 The City of Barrie continues to follow the archaeological processes, applicable legislation and any direction provided by the Province of Ontario to ensure protection of the archaeological potential of the site.
 The City remains committed to engaging with the appropriate First Nations parties throughout this process.

 In late 2016, an RFP was issued by the City of Barrie to retain an independent archaeologist to conduct a new study, separate from any previous study on this site.
 This RFP was issued in collaboration with the Huron-Wendat and Williams Treaty First Nations.